Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 - Have the first child take a block and carry it to a spot across the yard or room.
 Then, run back to the end of the line.

-- The next child in line takes a block and stacks it on top of the first block, and runs back.
+- The next child in line takes a block, stacks it on top of the first block, and runs back.

 - Continue until all the blocks are moved and stacked.
 The first one finished is the winner.